 Teemo, however, was quivering in terror as he looked at the hat in Thresh's hands.
 "Take cover!" the Swift Scout dove into a nearby bush like his life depended on it and disappeared.

 Thresh was mystified.
 Teemo would've killed him if he'd stayed, why leave now?
 Because of Twisted Fate?
 That couldn't be right.
-Sure the gypsy rogue was handy with his cards, but he was a complete pansy if you caught him.
+Sure the rogue was handy with his cards, but he was a complete pansy if you caught him.
 Thresh shrugged and tossed the hat into a nearby bush.

 The Chain Warden was about to turn back when a loud, angry roar echoed through the Rift.